Paris Starz is a bearded queen that performs in Evansville, Indiana! Paris is a talented performer, with an amazing personality and attitude to match!

-Paris: So, one thing, what was it again?
+Paris: So, one thing I could, what was it again?

 Kealie: If you could choose one thing you want people to know or learn about drag what would it be?

-Paris: I would probably just say that we are all the same at the end of the day, like we take it all off and we still live normal lives and it’s a normal life anyways.
+Paris: I would probably say that we’re just, we are all the same at the end of the day, like we take it all off and we’re—we still live normal lives and it’s a normal life anyways.

-Paris: So I mean, I guess that would be it, like we’re still, humans and we still bleed red at the end of the day.
+Paris: So I mean, I guess that would be it, like we’re still like, humans and we still bleed red at the end of the day.